 At SING A BOOK we are passionate about musical theatre and recognise that it is a powerful platform to tell stories that are not always easy to tell without judgement or offending.
 It allows participants to form a connection with people and impact upon their lives by conveying the message in a very subtle way through the emotion of the songs.

-Our culturally relevant productions celebrate Black historical characters that have made significant contributions to British history who come into contact with the main protagonist, Dido Belle who travels through her looking glass and was one of Britain’s first Black aristocrats from the 18th century.
-We encourage cast members from the community aged 7 – 18 and 55+ that have been historically underrepresented in theatre.
+Our culturally specific productions celebrate culturally relevant themes and Black historical characters who have made significant contributions to British history.
+We encourage cast members from minority backgrounds aged 8 – 18 and 55+ who have been historically underrepresented in theatre.

 Into Da Endz